creamxiao/snake_robot/README.md

 ----------------------------------------
 _Linux_ environment, _OpenCV_ and _qpOASES_ libraries installed.
 ### OpenCV:
 If you already have your OpenCV installed on you computer, congratulations.
-Otherwise, skip to [OpenCV installation instructions](#opencv-quick-installation).
+Otherwise, skip to [OpenCV installation instructions](#opencv-quick-installation) and come back after you succeeded.

 ### qpOASES:
 _qpOASES_ download: [Click here](https://github.com/coin-or/qpOASES)